dramco-iwast/guide/Platform/platform.md

 # Platform

-All sensor data can be viewed at [our platform](www.dramco.be/projects/iwast/platform).
+All sensor data can be viewed at [our platform](https://www.dramco.be/projects/iwast/platform).
 Login with your `session ID`.

+If you just want a demo, you can login with the ID `bart-gets-an-f`.